coveo/ui-kit/packages/atomic-react/README.md

 </head>
 ```

-Once this is done, you can now start using `CoveoAtomicReact` directly with an inline script tag:
+Once this is done, you can start using `CoveoAtomicReact` directly with an inline script tag:

 ```html
 <!DOCTYPE html>